-You should attach a personal statement, drafted by the petitioner, explaining how you first met, when and where you have since met in person, and at what point you decided to get married.
-No need to include private, intimate information.
-But include enough detail to make it convincing.
+As a general way of proving that you have met and plan to marry, you should attach (or include in "Part 8, Additional Information") a personal statement drafted by the U.S. citizen petitioner.
+This should explain how the two of you first met or communicated, when and where you have since met in person, and at what point you decided to get married.
+There is no need to include private, intimate information.
+But do include enough detail and narrative to make it convincing.

 Assuming you and your fiancé have met in person, look for documents that will prove this fact.
 Documents from a neutral, outside source such as an airline or landlord are best.
 Some possibilities include: